Tillsonburg: Industry and economy

-Tillsonburg serves a regional tri-county area of 225,000 people at the convergence of Oxford, Elgin and Norfolk counties.
+Tillsonburg serves a regional tri-county area of 65,000 people at the convergence of Oxford, Elgin and Norfolk counties.
 The industrial base has become quite diverse during the decline of the once prominent tobacco industry.
-The area is home to several branch plants of major US-based automotive suppliers including Autoneum Canada Ltd, Guardian Industries, THK-TRW and Adient.
-There are many service-related industries including Verspeeten Cartage, Marwood International Inc., Inovata Foods, E & E McLaughlin, J/E Bearing Ltd., Fleetwood Metal Products, and MIL-SIM-FX International Inc.
+The area is home to several branch plants of major US and internationally based automotive suppliers including Autoneum Canada Ltd, THK-TRW, Marwood Metal Fabrication Ltd and a new site for Armtec.
+There are many service-related industries including Future Transfer Co.
+Inc, Inovata Foods, E & E McLaughlin, J/E Bearing Ltd., Fleetwood Metal Products, and MIL-SIM-FX International Inc.

-The town has a very active and developing downtown core area which includes the Tillsonburg Town Centre mall, built in 1980 and big box stores including Canadian Tire, Shopper's Drug Mart and Staples-Business Depot.
-Newly expanded The Source store and Mark's Work Wearhouse are in the Tillsonburg Town Centre Mall.
+The town has a very active and developing downtown core area which includes the Tillsonburg Town Centre mall, built in 1980 and has several big box stores.

-All of the major Canadian chartered banks have branches in the town and there is also a credit union.
+All of the major Canadian banks have branches in the town and there is also a credit union.

-The town is served by three grocery stores: Sobeys, Zehrs and Metro.

-Tillsonburg is served by three radio stations; the New Country 107.3 (107.3 CJDL FM), Country 1510 (1510 CKOT AM), Easy 101 (101.3 CKOT FM) and two newspapers: The Tillsonburg News and The Tillsonburg Independent.

-The town has been positively impacted by the CAMI plant in Ingersoll, 22 kilometres north of the town, which opened in 1986.
-The CAMI plant, owned by General Motors of Detroit, Michigan, produces the Chevrolet Equinox and GMC Terrain CUVs.

-The announcement of a new Toyota plant in Woodstock, 30 km northeast of Tillsonburg, will have a similarly positive impact on the development of Tillsonburg.
-In preparation for the increased traffic demands in the County of Oxford, Highway 19 has been upgraded and completely rebuilt north of the town to Highway 401.

 The area also has a strong agricultural community with cash crops, hog farming, milk production, tobacco, ginseng and various tertiary crops (including watermelons).

 The town has recently become a hub for regional operations of the Ontario Provincial Police including Oxford County Division Headquarters and also the Southwestern Ontario Forensics laboratory which opened in April 2008.